Halldorophone: Video games

-In 2021, composer Hildur Guðnadóttir composed the video game score for Battlefield 2042 by DICE (company) and EA Games using the halldorophone.
+In 2021, composer Hildur Guðnadóttir composed the video game score for Battlefield 2042 by DICE and EA Games using the halldorophone.
 The soundtrack was released on 10 September 2021.

 Festivals

 In July 2024, the halldorophone was featured at Sónar+D, an international festival exploring the intersection of creativity and technology.
 As part of the Intelligent Instruments Lab exhibition stand, the instrument was presented with custom DSP running on a built-in Bela microcomputer.
-Three programs running on the Bela were presented through the duration of the exhibition, developed respectively by composer Davíð Brynjar Franzson and IIL PhD student Victor Shepardson, which set the instrument to play generative composisitions autonomously, and a patch developed by the Lab's principal investigator Prof. Thor Magnusson, which modified the behaviour of the halldorophone tailored to his preferences when being played by an instrumentalist.
+Three programs running on the Bela were presented through the duration of the exhibition, developed respectively by composer Davíð Brynjar Franzson and IIL PhD student Victor Shepardson, which set the instrument to play generative compositions autonomously, and a patch developed by the Lab's principal investigator Prof. Thor Magnusson, which modified the behaviour of the halldorophone tailored to his preferences when being played by an instrumentalist.